moniabak/CucumberFramework/README.md

 ```

 ### Configuration
+Default configuration is in the Configuration.properties file.
+**Remember: *Configuration.properties* can't be deleted or changed!!**.
-Driver location, home page for tests, location to json with data and so on can be set in the Configuration.properties file.
+To customize configuration like change driver location, add home page for tests and so on, there
+is needed to use file Config.properties (`configs` folder).
+This file you have to make from Config.properties.default.
+In Config.properties write just what you want to change.
+This Config.properties file is required.
+If you don't create this file system throws an exception.
 This configuration is taken to start browser and run tests.
-ConfigProperties enum, ConfigFileReader enum and Config class (with Builder class) are processing this configuration.
+ConfigProperties enum, ConfigFileReader enum and Config class (with Builder class) are processing configuration from file.
-These files are in the `src/main/java/dataProvider` folder.
+These enums and class are in the `src/main/java/dataProvider` folder.
-DriverType enum `src/main/java/enums` delivers driver for browser from Configuration.properties.
+DriverType enum `src/main/java/enums` delivers driver for browser set in the configuration file.

 ### Context